 Ms. Carter is the chairman of the committee.
-The other members of the committee are Mr. Isaac, Ms. Lawrence and Mr. Morrissey.
+The other members of the committee are Mr. Hawley, Mr. Isaac and Ms. Lawrence.
+Mr. Morrissey was a member of the committee until his retirement on May 21, 2015.
+The board of directors has determined that each of the members of the committee meets the independence requirements of the rules of the NYSE, and each member of the committee is a "non-employee director" for purposes of the Exchange Act and an "outside director" for purposes of Section 162(m) of the Internal Revenue Code.
 Because of their diverse skills and experiences, we believe the committee members are well-qualified to serve on the committee.
-Ms. Carter previously served on the compensation and succession committee of Archer-Daniels-Midland Company.
-Ms. Carter, Mr. Isaac and Ms. Lawrence have extensive experience with executive compensation matters as a result of their past and current employment as senior executives of substantial businesses.
-Mr. Morrissey serves on the compensation committee of Waddell & Reed Financial, Inc. and has extensive experience with accounting and tax issues related to executive compensation as a result of his prior work as a partner of Ernst & Young LLP.
+Ms. Carter serves on the compensation/succession committee of Archer-Daniels-Midland Company.
+Ms. Carter, Mr. Hawley, Mr. Isaac and Ms. Lawrence have extensive experience with executive compensation matters as a result of their past and current employment as senior executives of substantial businesses.
 More detailed information regarding the committee's processes and procedures is provided under "Compensation Discussion and Analysis" below.